 Toyota is one of the largest automobile manufacturers in the world.
 It owns Daihatsu, Lexus, and Hino Motors.
 Toyota was also behind Scion, the youth-focused brand that sold economy cars like the toaster-shaped xB.
-It shuttered the division in 2016 due to slow sales and it hasn’t looked back since.
+It shuttered the division in 2016 due to slow sales, though, and hasn’t looked back since.

 Volkswagen — a name that means “people’s car” in German — rose to prominence by selling the humble, rear-engined Beetle all around the world.
 Today, it’s one of the largest automakers in the world.
-Its impressive portfolio of companies includes its namesake brand, Audi, Bentley, Porsche, Bugatti, Lamborghini, SEAT, Skoda, MAN Trucks, Scania, and Ducati.
+Its impressive portfolio includes its namesake brand plus Audi, Bentley, Porsche, Bugatti, Lamborghini, SEAT, Skoda, MAN Trucks, Scania, and Ducati.

 The Volkswagen Group embarked on an immense electric car offensive when it released a Golf-sized hatchback named ID.3 for the European market.
-It’s not coming to the United States, but we’ll get a battery-powered crossover called ID.4, and a retro-inspired van previewed by the ID Buzz concept.
+It’s not coming to the United States, but we’ll get a battery-powered crossover called ID.4.
+We can also look forward to a retro-inspired van previewed by the ID Buzz concept.
 We’re still crossing our fingers that the head-turningly awesome ID Buggy concept we drove in California will reach production.

 Volvo is a Swedish company founded in 1927.
-A Chinese firm, Zhejiang Geely Holding Group, bought the company from Ford and invested a substantial amount of time and money into updating its lineup with a focus on electrification and autonomy.
+A Chinese firm, Zhejiang Geely Holding Group, bought the company from Ford.
+It then invested a substantial amount of time and money into updating its lineup, focusing on electrification and autonomy.
 Today, Volvo stands out as one of the market leaders when it comes to technology.